-The industry's challenge to Canada's Tobacco Act
+The Industry's Challenge to Canada's Tobacco Act

-The Tobacco Act65 was enacted by Parliament on April 25, 1997.
+The Tobacco Act76 was enacted by Parliament on April 25, 1997.
 The purpose of the Act is to provide a legislative response to the national public health crisis caused by tobacco industry products.
 There is a consensus in the international health community that tobacco industry marketing is a major cause of that crisis.
 To protect the health of Canadians, the legislation significantly limits the advertising avenues available to the tobacco industry.
 It regulates the manufacturing, sale, labelling and promotion of tobacco products in Canada.

-Regulations brought under the Act mandated picture-based health warnings on cigarette packages.
-But Canada's largest tobacco manufacturers - JTI-Macdonald Corp., Rothmans, Benson & Hedges Inc., and Imperial Tobacco Canada Ltd. - argue the highly successful warnings constitute an unjustified expropriation of their trademarks.
-The industry also claims that the advertising restrictions of the Act are equivalent to a total advertising ban, violating their right to freedom of expression under the Canadian Charter of Rights and Freedoms.
+Regulations brought under the Act mandate picture-based health warnings on cigarette packages.
+But Canada's largest tobacco manufacturers-JTI-Macdonald Corp., Rothmans, Benson & Hedges Inc., and Imperial Tobacco Canada Ltd.-argued the highly successful warnings constitute an unjustified expropriation of their trademarks.
+The industry also claimed that the advertising restrictions of the Act are equivalent to a total advertising ban, violating their right to freedom of expression under the Canadian Charter of Rights and Freedoms.

-In December 2002, the Québec Superior Court dismissed the tobacco manufacturers' claims,66 but the industry appealed to the Québec Court of Appeal.67 On August 22, 2005, the court handed down its judgment, which upheld the vast majority of the law but eased some advertising restrictions.68 A majority of the Court of Appeal declared certain portions of sections 18(2), 20, 24 and 25 of the Act to be of no force or effect.
-These provisions concern, more specifically, industry-funded scientific works that promote tobacco or specific brands, promotion "likely to create an erroneous impression," and the use of a manufacturer's name for sponsorship purposes.69 The Court ruled tobacco companies could associate their corporate names with sponsored events - as long as the corporate names don't include a tobacco product-related brand element.
+In December 2002, the Québec Superior Court dismissed the tobacco manufacturers' claims, 77 but the industry appealed to the Québec Court of Appeal.
+78 On August 22, 2005, the court handed down its judgment, which upheld the vast majority of the law but eased some advertising restrictions.
+79 A majority of the Court of Appeal declared certain portions of sections 18(2), 20, 24 and 25 of the Act to be of no force or effect.